 Southwest Tech offers initial and continuing education for area emergency medical service providers at various levels including EMR, EMT and AEMT.
 All courses are based on the State of Wisconsin adopted curriculum with the inclusion of the National Education Standards.
 Depending on provider level and service requirements Southwest Tech also offers required and supplementary continuing education to maintain and enhance the level of care provided by our community's emergency responders.

+Visit www.swtc.edu/ems for current course offerings.
 Email publicsafety@swtc.edu or call 608.822.2700 for more information.